de-grote/AOC2021/README.md

 day 7: My solution here is pretty optimised, eventhough it takes a second or two to run, I can't think of a faster way to do it, if you're wandering what I did in part two, look up triangle numbers.

 day 8: part 1 was an easy one-liner but part 2 took me hours to complete, I still despise the linecount even after I shorted it by 50%.

+day 9: I really liked the challange of today! and my solutions too.
+Part 1 is just some looping, but part 2 has a whole to-do list of places it needs to check, eventhough it's pretty slow I love the way it works!